 Michael P. Hewitt

-Mike Hewitt, Professor of Music Education, has been a member of the University of Maryland School of Music faculty since 2000.
-He teaches undergraduate and graduate courses in music education with emphasis on instrumental music education, research, and music teacher education.
+Mike Hewitt, professor of music education, has been a member of the University of Maryland School of Music faculty since 2000.

-His research on the development of self-regulation skills in instrumental music students, music performance assessment, and music teacher education has been presented at national, regional, and state symposia and conferences.
-He has written articles for numerous publications including the the Bulletin of the Council for Research in Music Education (BCRME).
-He has served on the editorial committees of the JRME & BCRME and is currently on the advisory board for the Desert Skies Symposium.
+His research on the development of self-regulation skills in instrumental music students, music performance assessment, music teacher education and music teacher motivation has been presented at national, regional and state symposia and conferences.
+He has written articles for publications including the Journal of Research in Music Education and the Bulletin of the Council for Research in Music Education.
+He has also served on the editorial committees of the JRME & BCRME and is currently a member of the Executive Committee of the Society for Research in Music Education.

-Prior to joining the faculty at Maryland, Dr. Hewitt taught elementary- and secondary -level instrumental music in New York, Michigan, and Arizona.
-He lives in Columbia, Maryland with his wife Michele and children, Bethany and Caleb where he enjoys coaching youth basketball.
+Prior to joining the faculty at Maryland, Hewitt taught elementary- and secondary-level instrumental music in New York, Michigan and Arizona.
+He now lives in Columbia, Maryland, with his family and enjoys volunteering with a number of church and community organizations.